mmzarif/mmzarif.github.io/_projects/Common Source Amplifier - gmId Methodology SKY130/index.md

 {% include image-gallery.html images="bode-plot-not-met.png" height="380" %}

 **Fix — upsize channel length.** Scaling up the NMOS channel length (while scaling the PMOS proportionally to preserve the W/L ratio and bias current) increases output resistance and gain.
-It does move the dominant pole slightly, since gate capacitance grows with L, but simulation showed enough margin to absorb it.
+It does move the dominant pole slightly closer, since gate capacitance grows with L, but simulation showed enough margin to absorb it.
 The final sizing used a 4µm/265nm W/L ratio, which met both targets.

 {% include image-gallery.html images="bode-plot-met.png" height="380" %}